Etsy vs Your Own Website: Which Is Better for Makers?

 - Every sale builds Etsy's brand alongside yours.
 When a buyer loves your product and comes back to buy again, they search on Etsy.
 They might find you.
 Or they might find someone else.
 The repeat customer relationship lives on the platform, not with you.

-Your account is not yours.
-Etsy can suspend or close your shop with little warning, and their appeals process is opaque.
+- Your account is not yours.
+Etsy can suspend or close your shop with limited warning, and their appeals process is opaque.
 Sellers with years of reviews and thousands of sales have lost their shops overnight.
-When your whole business lives on someone else's platform, that risk is real.
+When your whole business lives on someone else's platform, that risk is real and irreversible.

 The Etsy ceiling: many makers find that after a certain point, investing more into Etsy gives diminishing returns.
 Etsy ads get expensive, algorithm changes affect visibility, and fees eat into margins.
 This is usually the point where a maker's own website starts to make sense